-It is a country located in the northern part of North America.
+It is located in the northern part of North America.

 Its ten provinces and three territories extend from the